Terror in the Haunted House: Plot

-After living in Switzerland for 17 years, Sheila marries Philip Justin and begins having nightmares about a mansion owned by the Tierneys, a family she does not know.
+After living in Switzerland for seventeen years, Sheila marries Philip Justin.
+She also begins having nightmares about a mansion owned by the Tierneys, a family she does not know.

 Back in the US, after driving up to their destination in Florida, Sheila is horrified to see the nightmare mansion.
 Philip insists that her nightmares will end if they stay there.
-Caretaker Jonah Snell tells Sheila that the house was abandoned 17 years earlier and he has been waiting ever since for "the mad Tierneys" to come home.
+Caretaker Jonah Snell tells Sheila that the house was abandoned seventeen years earlier and he has been waiting ever since for "the mad Tierneys" to come home.

 Sheila begs Philip to take her away.
 He reluctantly agrees to leave, but the car will not start.
 Apparently someone has damaged the engine, forcing them to spend the night in the mansion.

 Despite believing that she had never been there before, Sheila has vague memories of, as a little girl, falling in love with a boy who carved their initials on a tree trunk.
 Jonah denies the tree's existence.

 That night, Sheila is awakened by screams, then sees a figure peering through her window.
 She tells Philip of what happened, and he decides it was Jonah trying to scare them away.

 Come morning, Sheila finds a tree marked "SW + PT."
 SW are her old initials ("Sheila Wayne" was her maiden name) but cannot remember who PT is.
 Nevertheless, it proves that she had been there before.

 Mark Snell, the mansion's owner, arrives and recognizes Philip each other.
 Confused about his presence, Mark decide to leave.
 Then he mistakenly calls Sheila "Mrs. Tierney", before quickly correcting himself.
 Sheila now understands the initials on the tree.
 PT is Philip Tierney – her husband's real name.

 She asks Philip about his name and why he lied about the nightmare house.
-He admits everything and tells her that the two years she had spent in a Swiss sanatorium were not due to tuberculosis, as she thought, but because at age 7 she had had a nervous breakdown.
+He admits everything and tells her that the two years she had spent in a Swiss sanatorium were not due to tuberculosis, as she thought, but because at age seven she had had a nervous breakdown.
 The only way Sheila will be cured is to discover why she blanked out her memories.
 But to do so, she will have to go into the attic, the room that terrifies her.
 She will not go, so Philip stomps off in anger.